rohit0110/Web3_Connect/web3_connect/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Connect crypto wallet to application and get back various variable necessary for interacting with smart contracts.

 ## Features

 Connect to all wallets available on WalletConnect and get back necessary variable to interact with smart contracts.